mroshaw/mroshaw.github.io/Subnautica/yourfirstmod_sn/codingthemod.md

 **NOTE:** It's a good idea to keep on top of this, as well as the details of your Assembly, as mods like VersionChecker and QModManager itself, can make good use these values.

 Okay, we're looking good.
 Now we can write some C#.
+Just to note, each time we add some code, I'll show the full content of the file at that point in time.
+It will make this section seem longer, but it will hopefully remove any confusion of what goes where and when.

 What I do, and this is completely down to personal preference, is to have a single class to handle registering the mod and managing options.
 I always call this class `QMod`, but you can call it whatever you want.
 We'll stick with this for the tutorial.